Skip to main content

 Human History

-Established in 1986, Zabaikalsky National Park was created to protect the unique natural ecosystems of the eastern Baikal region.
-The area has a rich cultural heritage, with evidence of human settlement dating back thousands of years, including sites from ancient Buryat communities.
-The park's territory was historically part of important trade routes, and several archaeological sites reveal ancient settlements and burial grounds.
-The region played a significant role in Russian exploration of Siberia during the 17th and 18th centuries, and the park continues to preserve both its natural and cultural heritage.
+The region has a rich cultural heritage, with evidence of human settlement dating back thousands of years, including sites from ancient Buryat communities who considered the Svyatoy Nos Peninsula and Ushkany Islands spiritually significant.
+The area was historically part of important trade routes across Trans-Baikalia, and several archaeological sites reveal ancient settlements and burial grounds.
+The region played a significant role in Russian exploration of Siberia during the 17th and 18th centuries.
+Fishing communities established along Baikal's shores sustained themselves on the lake's endemic fish resources for generations.
+The park continues to preserve both its natural and cultural heritage.

 Park History